rust-lang/rust/src/doc/rustc-dev-guide/src/opaque-types-type-alias-impl-trait.md

 it implements `Bar`.
 Therefore, any of `Bar`'s interface can be used on a `Foo`, but nothing else (regardless of whether it implements any other traits).

-Since there needs to be a concrete background type, you can (as of <!-- date:
-2021-01 --> January 2021) express that type by using the opaque type in a "defining use site".
+Since there needs to be a concrete background type, you can (as of <!-- date-check --> January 2021) express that type by using the opaque type in a "defining use site".

 ```rust,ignore
 struct Struct;